 Associate Director of Campus Safety

-Nick came to Colorado College in 2006 as the Parking Manager and was promoted to Assistant Director in 2010 and Associate Director in 2015.
-He has 18 years of campus safety experience, including eight years with the American University Department of Public Safety, one year with the Colorado Springs Police Department, and now in his ninth year with the Department of Campus Safety here at CC.
-His background is primarily in parking, transportation, and special events management.
-He has served as a student officer, a parking enforcement officer, a transportation and parking enforcement coordinator, an emergency response team member, a personal protection detail lead, and a sexual misconduct investigator.
-Nick is trained in the FEMA Incident Command System, he is an IPMBA certified bike patrol officer, a CPTED certified inspector, and one of CC's sexual misconduct investigators.
+Nick came to Colorado College in 2006 after 8 years at American University's Department of Public Safety and one year with the Colorado Springs Police.
+Nick was promoted to Assistant Director in 2010 and Associate Director in 2015.
+Nick has experience in parking and transportation operations, special events/ emergency management, and investigations.
+Nick is trained in the FEMA Incident Command System, as well as an IPMBA certified bike patrol officer, a CPTED certified inspector, and one of CC's sexual misconduct investigators.
 He has a bachelor's degree in International Studies with a focus in Conflict Resolution from the American University School of International Service.

 Catherine "Cathy" Buckley joined Colorado College in the summer of 2018 after 30 years with the City of Colorado Springs, the last ten as a police lieutenant.
 Cathy brings combined experience in law enforcement, emergency management, and firefighting to the college.
 She completed the FEMA Professional Development Series and possesses practical experience with floods, fires, and active assailant situations in operations, logistics and as a public information officer.
 Cathy has a Masters Degree in Public Administration from UCCS.
 Having lived on three continents before high school, Cathy considers her passport to be her most valuable possession because of the adventures it affords her.